 Introduction

 Trees are long-lived organisms that face and survive multiple and frequent stressors throughout their life spans.
 Global change is increasing the frequency and severity of stress and disturbances by raising air temperature, vapor pressure deficit (VPD), and shifting precipitation regimes, affecting trees worldwide (1–4).
-These factors are expected to cause changes in forest demographics with severe consequences for the global carbon cycle and the climate crisis we now face (4).
-This prompts us to understand the vulnerability of trees and forests to these new conditions, and their ability to survive and recover, is crucial for predicting changes in forest composition and functionality under new global environmental conditions.
+These factors are expected to cause changes in forest demographics with severe consequences for the global carbon cycle and climate (4).
+This prompts us to understand the vulnerability of trees and forests to these new conditions, and their ability to survive and recover is crucial for predicting changes in forest composition and functionality under new environmental conditions.

-Trees' investment in carbon reserves helps them survive and recover from multiple disturbances or stressful changes in environmental conditions (5–15).
-Carbon reserves in the form of non-structural carbon (NSC) are mainly soluble sugars, starch, and lipids.
-These reserves can be short-term—cycled very fast with a high turnover—or long-term—cycled slower with lower turnover—depending on tree’s organ and tree species (16–18).
-Tree species differ in their carbon allocation strategies, and some may prioritize allocation to NSC long-term storage over other alternatives such as growth (19–21).
-Thus, trees storing long-term NSC may have very old reserves that, if accessible, can buffer metabolism over multiannual or multidecadal time scales, playing a fundamental role in long-term tree survival and recovery.

-Under a positive carbon balance, trees’ metabolism is sustained by recent NSC (11, 22–24).
-However, when trees are in a carbon deficit, they access their reserves to sustain metabolism (11, 13, 25–27).
-In these conditions, the carbon allocated to metabolism starts reflecting the contribution of old reserves, becoming progressively older.
-When trees recover or adapt, NSC reserves replenish with new NSC, and allocation to metabolism comes back to younger NSC (28).
-Thus, the interplay between multiple disturbances along trees’ life spans and trees’ carbon metabolism leaves footprints in the composition of ages of the NSC reserves and the NSC being allocated to metabolism.

 Here, we present a new metric to evaluate the status of carbon metabolism of trees and their vulnerability to future stressful conditions.
-The Metabolic safety margin, as we call it, is the relationship between the age of the NSC mean age and transit time.
+The Metabolic Safety Margin, as we call it, is the relationship between the age of the NSC mean age and mean transit time.
 This metric serves as a proxy to understand the interplay between trees’ carbon balance and changes in environmental conditions.
 We hypothesize that this relationship integrates the metabolic history of an adult tree over recent years and would indicate how much a tree has been affected by past multiple perturbations and how it will be affected by future extreme events or changes in growing conditions.

-A new metric to evaluate the metabolic status and apparent NSC turnover time of mature trees
+A new metric to evaluate the metabolic status and apparent NSC turnover time of mature trees (theoretic laydown)

+NSC system:

+NSC quantities and distribution in the tree

+NSC allocation to metabolic needs

+NSC turnover time

+NSC age and transit time

+Response of NSC system to stress

+NSC system as a compartmental model

 Two pool model (elementary example)